michaelhvisser/config/README.md

 - Load up the Ocean theme from <https://github.com/jonathansimmons/ocean-terminal>
 - Set default monospace font to [Source Code Pro](https://github.com/adobe-fonts/source-code-pro/releases)
 - Clone `https://github.com/jonathansimmons/config`
-  - Create a symlink to you `.bash_profile`
+  - Create a symlink to your `.bash_profile`
   ```
       $ cd ~
       $ ln -s <path/to/config/repo/.bash_profile>
     ```
-  - Create a symlink to you `.gitconfig`
+  - Create a symlink to your `.gitconfig`
   ```
       $ cd ~
       $ ln -s <path/to/config/repo/.gitconfig>
     ```
-  - Create a symlink to you `.gitignore`
+  - Create a symlink to your `.gitignore`
   ```
       $ cd ~
       $ ln -s <path/to/config/repo/.gitignore>
     ```
-  - Create a symlink to you `.powconfig`
+  - Create a symlink to your `.powconfig`
   ```
       $ cd ~
       $ ln -s <path/to/config/repo/.powconfig>